Bas-Saint-Laurent: Environmental protection

 Three other parks, ecological reserves, more restricted protected areas, are located in the centre of the region, the reserves of Fernald, Charles-B.-Banville and Irène-Fournier.
 At the same level of protection, there are six floristic parks, most of them within the Gaspésie National Park.

 The largest protected areas of the region are those protected by the confinement areas of the white-tailed deer.
 Just these protected areas cover nearly 80% of the protected area of the region.
 Bas-Saint-Laurent contains about 27% of the protected areas of this designation.
 The second largest designation by superficy are the protected areas devoted to the protection of aquatic birds, of which a large part (507 km2) are in a marine environment.

 Although they are not strictly considered protected areas, the territories structured for the gestion of wildlife cover 45,5% of the surface area of the region.
 They are divided in four wildlife reserves and five Zone d'exploitation contrôlée.

 Demography

-After reaching its peak in the middle of the 20th century due to the strong natality and a reduction of child mortality, the inhabited area of Bas-Saint-Laurent has declined over the last 50 years.
-This observation is not unique to the region however, as the population living on the south shore of the estuary, in the regions of Côte-du-Sud, Bas-Saint-Laurent and Gaspésie, has dropped from 9.3 to 5.4% of the total population of Quebec between 1951 and 1991.
-This decline is due to structural issues like the rationalization of agriculture and the depletion of the forests, but also to rural flight and a sinking natality since the 1960s.
+After reaching its peak in the middle of the 20th century due to the strong natality and a reduction of child mortality, the population of Bas-Saint-Laurent has declined over the last 50 years.
+This is not unique to the region, as the population living on the south shore of the estuary, in the regions of Côte-du-Sud, Bas-Saint-Laurent and Gaspésie, proportionally declined from 9.3 to 5.4% of the total population of Quebec between 1951 and 1991.
+This decline is due to structural issues like the rationalization of agriculture and the depletion of the forests, but also to rural flight and a declining birth rate since the 1960s.